helgatheviking/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.40 =
+* FIX: Use the correct positioning of the currency symbol when formatting amounts with the symbol via Javascript (only affects Fee Relief). [#777](https://github.com/Charitable/Charitable/issues/777)
+* FIX: Get the month names for the current locale when showing a datepicker field in the front-end.
+Currently this only affects the front-end campaign in Charitable Ambassadors. [#781](https://github.com/Charitable/Charitable/issues/781)

 = 1.6.39 =
 * SECURIY FIX: Prevent disclosure of campaign and donation information in the WordPress dashboard to users who should not have access to it. [#775](https://github.com/Charitable/Charitable/issues/775)